Recent Department Achievements

 - Max Harman (BMB undergrad) was selected for Silver Key, a sophomore leadership honor society, for 2019-2020 academic year.
 K-State Today

 Goldwater Scholar from Biochemistry and Molecular BiophysicsErianna Basgall, junior in biochemistry, was selected as one of three K-State 2019 Barry Goldwater Scholars.
 Basgall is working with CRISPR gene editing and developing applications in the lab of Gregory Finnigan, assistant professor in BMB.
 The Goldwater scholarship is the premier undergraduate scholarship for students interested in research careers in engineering, mathematics or the natural sciences.

 Fall 2019 K-State Johnson Cancer Center Undergraduate Cancer Research Awards

 K-State News.
 BMB undergraduate and mentor unless otherwise noted.

-- Michelle Coca - Mentor: Maureen Gorman - "Mechanisms of regulated iron uptake by cells"
+- Michelle Coca - Mentor: Maureen Gorman - "Preventing inflammation by limiting the innate immune system in disease"

-- Samantha Gameros – Mentor: Erika Geisbrecht - "TRIM32-mediated regulation of glycolysis a new model for the Warburg effect in cancer"
+- Samantha Goetting – Mentor: Erika Geisbrecht - "TRIM32-mediated regulation of glycolysis a new model for the Warburg effect in cancer"

-- Seth Peery – Mentor: Kathrin Schrick (Biology) - "Origin of flavonoid anticancer compounds in charophycean green algae"
+- Seth Peery – Mentor: Kathrin Schrick (Biology) - "Flavonoid anticancer compounds and associated transcriptional regulators in green algae"

 - Anna Zolkiewska presented a talk “Protein ectodomain shedding by ADAM proteases in breast cancer” during the 2019 Martha Vaughan, M.D.
 Symposium: Remembering Her Legacy, which was held at the National Heart, Lung and Blood Institute in Bethesda, MD, on September 9-10, 2019.